 “Faster!” he barked.

 They half-climbed, half-slid down the cliff face.
-Dulint’s arms screamed in protest.
+Dulint’s arms burned in protest.
 Almost there.
 Just a few more-

 His foot slipped.
 The world tilted.
 He fell, taking Balin with him.

-They hit the ground hard, the impact driving the air from Dulint ’s lungs.
-Stars danced in his vision.
+They hit the ground hard.
+Dulint gasped for breath, blinking away spots.
 Above them, goblin cries of triumph echoed off the rocks.

 “Uncle?”
 Balin’s voice sounded far away.
 “Uncle, get up!”